 How to Help Blind Dogs Get Around

-You’ll want to keep a watchful eye on your dog to make sure he’s safe, and fitting your baby with a halo could potentially take some of the worries off your shoulders.
+You’ll want to keep a watchful eye on your dog to make sure he’s safe, and fitting your dog with a halo could potentially take some of the worries off your shoulders.
 A halo extends beyond your dog’s head to ensure that whatever’s nearby doesn’t cause an injury.
 The halo runs into objects first, keeping your dog safe no matter where he (or she) happens to wander.

 A halo will give you a sense of relief and allow your blind dog to travel over brush, between sofas, and through any other spot that’s around.